 It Can Lessen the Likelihood of Type II Diabetes

-Diabetes is associated with an increased sugar intake.
+Diabetes is associated with increased sugar intake.
 If you use creamer and sugar, among other additives, your coffee can cause diabetes in the long run.

 With black coffee, on the other hand, there are no artificial sweeteners.
 In fact, drinking six or more cups of coffee in a day will make you less likely to be a candidate for Type II diabetes.
 In each cup that is consumed, the risk is decreased by as much as 9%.